keboola/connection-docs/transformations/r/binary.md

 |  ...             |       |       |       |

 This contains the predicted value and lower and upper bound of the confidence interval.
-The predicted value was obtained from the (very simple linear) model that was created outside Keboola Connection in the first step.
+The predicted value was obtained from the (very simple linear) model that was created outside Keboola in the first step.
 This technique with binary files can also be used for other purposes as they can contain virtually any R code or data.

 ## Running & Debugging Locally